ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

             queue.arr[i] = oldArr[(queue.front + i) mod oldArr.size]
         queue.front = 0
         queue.rear = queue.size - 1

+Note that, apart from the detail that we have to reset the pointers, the implementation of resizing is similar to the one for stacks.
+The process and the resulting queue is shown in @Fig:array-queue-resize.

+![
+    Resizing an array-based queue.
+    We need to copy the element starting from the *front* pointer, not from index 0.
+](images/Sequences-ArrayQueueResize.svg){#fig:array-queue-resize}

 ### Shrinking the internal array {#sequences:shrink-array}